"ING"

 For current ING members only

 TLDR: For 2026, Camp ING is moving forward as usual.
 All camp assets are secured and locked in a new storage unit.
 Huge thanks to everyone who helped make the transition.
-The Burning Man Placement team has confirmed ING is in good standing with our placement and ticket allocation for 2026.
-More details on timeline and next steps will be shared in the Axis Mundi Whatsapp chat as we roll into planning.
+The Burning Man Placement team has confirmed ING is in good standing on all fronts.
+More details on timeline and next steps will be shared in the Axis Mundi Whatsapp chat as we roll into further planning.

 PlannING doc: Rough draft of our collaboration document for 2026,